wrwetzel/Birdland/src/Documentation/_build/html/_sources/birdland.md.txt

 At this stage in development and packaging, especially packaging, Birdland will be more attractive to techy users.

 The Birdland application has been reasonably well tested during development but has not yet been exposed to many users.
-Corner cases or un-anticipated inputs and sequence of inputs will inevitably emerge.
+Corner cases, un-anticipated inputs and sequence of inputs, differences in execution environments, and differences between Linux distributions will inevitably emerge.

 Development and testing was done on an up-to-date Arch Linux system with the Plasma (KDE) desktop environment.
 Incompatibilities with other Linux